Fireplace Ideas — 19 Elegant Ways to Design a Striking Surround

 (Image credit: Mike Schwartz.
 Design: Studio Gild)

-'This apartment has this one-of-a-kind open plan, with very few columns and structural walls,' explains Karoline.
-'For this we tried to enhance this freedom atmosphere and avoid visual obstacles such as a conventional fireplace.'
+"This apartment has this one-of-a-kind open plan, with very few columns and structural walls," explains the firm's design team.
+"We tried to enhance this atmosphere of freedom and avoid visual obstacles such as a conventional fireplace.
+Since it's floating, the flooring can continue, creating the perception of fluidity, and the built-in seat creates a gathering point, perfect for reaching, talking and relaxing."

 A marble fireplace design